Over three hundred hours of testing made it clear – in the Aura vs. IDShield battle, Aura is the clear winner.

 Cost: Winner – Aura

-Instead, Aura has hands down the most flexible family plan deal on the market, and it’s not even close.
-Aura’s family plans cover 10 individuals.
-That is, adults and children in any combination.
+IDShield’s family plan is a bit cheaper on the face of it, but you’re getting less for it too.
+With only $1M total in theft insurance, it doesn’t compare very well to Aura.
+Instead, for just $25/m (using our coupon code), Aura has hands down the most flexible family plan deal on the market.
+Aura’s family plans to cover 10 individuals.
+That is, adults and children in any combination, or 2 adults and unlimited children..
 Adults can live in different households and everything, though there is a stipulation for children that they have to be under the legal guardianship of the primary account holder.

 All of these accounts have separate logins and keep the information on them private from the primary account holder, and are fully featured: including insurance.